NIAEFEUP/slides/web-workshop/presentation.md

 In the URL you can use the `?` after the path to declare the search parameters.

-A parameter is in the `key=value` form, and you can seperate them with the `&` character.
+A parameter is in the `key=value` form, and you can separate them with the `&` character.

 `https://cutedogs.com/search?q=shiba%20inu&limit=10`